Ph.D., Philosophy, University of Arizona, 1997

-Research Interests: Ethical Theory, Applied Ethics, Metaethics, Social and Political Philosophy, and Epistemology
+Research Interests: Ethical Theory, Applied Ethics, Philosophy of Law, and Social and Political Philosophy

 Current Course Schedule

 Radzik works on moral issues that arise in the aftermath of wrongdoing.
 Her book, Making Amends: Atonement in Morality, Law, and Politics, was published by Oxford University Press in 2009.
-She is currently writing about “moral bystanders,” and the roles third parties to moral conflicts play in enforcing and promulgating norms.
-Radzik has also written about the ethics of forgiveness, criminal punishment, tort law, collective moral responsibility, and relational versions of Kantian moral theory.
-Her earlier work in metaethics focuses on the problem of justifying the authority of normative claims, including claims about epistemic justification.
+Her 2018 Descartes Lectures are forthcoming with Cambridge University Press as The Ethics of Social Punishment: The Enforcement of Morality in Everyday Life.
+Radzik has also written about the ethics of forgiveness, reconciliation, criminal punishment, tort law, collective moral responsibility, postwar ethics, and the roles third parties play in enforcing and promulgating moral norms.